janis-me/slides/packages/slides/src/2025-09-18-slidev/slides.md

 ### Janis (janis.me, mail@janis.me)

 <!--
-Heyho!

-Nice to have you here.
-Today we'll talk about how to make youtube videos with Markdown.
-I will give this approach a try so that I can make high quality tech videos, but faster.
-In the past, I always edited the videos manually, which looks better, but it's not very efficient for tech content.

-So today, I want to show you how I made this exact video using web technology and some awesome tools!
+Hey!
+Great to have you here.

+This video is about:
+Making awesome presentations with slidev.

+An intro to modern slideshows for developers - made with markdown!

+This is probably the way I will be making all of my youtube videos from now on, and I'm excited to show you how it's done.
 -->

 ---